tamhoang1412/backend-swe-interview-questions/README.md

     - Quicksort vs Merge sort.
 Which is faster?
 Why?
 How they use these 2 sorting algorithms in real life?

 - Good resources: [Overview of OS syntax, try do dive deeper to each concept](https://medium.com/cracking-the-data-science-interview/the-10-operating-system-concepts-software-developers-need-to-remember-480d0734d710)

+## DATABASE

+1. Compare Relational DB (SQL) vs NoSQL.
+It's also really nice to know about newSQL (a kind of auto sharding DB which support SQL stuff but scale like NoSQL)
+    - How these 2 things can scale up?
+    - 3 normal forms in DBMS
+    - ACID of SQL and BASE of NoSQL?
+Why NoSQL is eventual consistency?
+    - CAP theorem in this case.
+[This is a so nice graph](http://blog.nahurst.com/visual-guide-to-nosql-systems)

+2. What is parameterized statement (in Java it's prepared statement)?
+How does it work **internally**?
+    - What is SQL injection? how to avoid it?
+    - How many "requests" you have to send to Database in a single prepared statement query? // one for compile and one for execute
+    - Can you reuse the compiled query multiple times? (does it help to speed up your application?)

+3. How indexing works internally?
+    - What algorithm and data structure indexing used?
+And why?
+    - How composite indexing works?
+    - How to know your query is using index?
+    - How index work in this case: `WHERE age = 5` and `Where age > 5`?
+The complexity to go to the next record?
+    - Indexing with char?

+4. The complexity of SQL query?
+How to measure it?
+How SQL optimize a query?
+    - Compare `WHERE id = 'a' AND id = 'b' AND id = 'c'` vs `WHERE id in (a, b, c)`?
+    - Complexity of this query `SELECT * FROM abc ORDER BY name LIMIT 10 OFFSET 1000000` // SELECT 10 record from offset 10^6 after sort by name (which is a char)?
+How to optimize it?
+    - What is the complexity of COUNT(*) query?
+    - How to write query to avoid full table scan?
+    - Complexity of JOIN, INNER JOIN, OUTER JOIN?

+5. What is Database Replicating?
+When we need it?
+    - What is bin log?
+How Master DB sync with Slave DB?
+    - Can a Slave DB be a slave of another Slave DB (we do not need to sync from Master DB directly)?

+6. What is Database Sharding?
+When we need it?
+    - Which rule we can apply to DB Sharding?
+    - How to ensure primary key is globally unique when sharding?
+    - How we can shard a table to multiple tables (same server) and multiple DB (multiple servers)?
+    - How query can work when we sharding? for example query but the data is in different tables/dbs?

+7. What is database transaction?
+    - How rollback works internally?
+    - What is dirty read, dirty write, read skew, phantom read, write skew, lost update?
+    - How transaction work when there are many concurrent requests?
+    - How to avoid race condition in DB?
+Read/Write lock?
+    - Distributed transaction?
+How to make a transaction when a query needs to access multiple DB?
+    - What is Try-Confirm Cancel?

+8. Compare:
+    - PostgreSQL vs MySQL

+## SECURITY

+1. Hash vs Encrypt vs Encode
+    - Are there any way we can crack Hash
+    - Symmetric vs asymmetric encryption?
+AES vs RSA?
+    - Fast Hash vs Slow Hash?
+    - When we use Encode??
+    - What is the perfect hash function?
+    - What is the load factor of hashing?

+2. SSL/TLS
+    - How to verify a certificate?
+How many kinds of certificates are there?
+    - What is CA? how to verify certificate of a CA?
+    - What is digital signature?
+What is HMAC?

+3. How to store credential information efficiency? (user password, config key, database credential, user information, secret key,.... )

+4. Describe a way to defense DDOS? (actually, there are many kinds of DDOS not just network or memory, so this question is pretty complicated)